2012–13 Port Vale F.C. season: League Two

-Vale held second place going into April, and though they failed to capitalize on their rivals dropping points on 1 April, they managed to come from behind to two Marc Richards goals at Chesterfield to secure a point.
+Vale held second place going into April, and though they failed to capitalise on their rivals dropping points on 1 April, they managed to come from behind to two Marc Richards goals at Chesterfield to secure a point.
 Four days later, Vale hosted fourth-placed Burton Albion in what was labelled as the biggest game of the season for the "Valiants".
 Reduced tickets of £9 ensured a crowd of 10,978.
 They were treated to a comprehensive 7–1 victory as Lee Hughes scored a hat-trick.
 Bottom-placed Aldershot were the visitors four days later, and were seemingly fired up after manager Andy Scott took offence to Adams saying that "[Aldershot] are down the bottom because [they] deserve to be"; Scott stated that "Sometimes managers say things to deflect from what is going on at their own club.
 We will find out if they have got the stomach for the fight and see if they want to get promoted as they have got a few clubs chasing them."
 The match proved to be low on action, and Vale surrendered a half-time lead to draw the game 1–1.
 On 12 April, it was confirmed that Burge had left the club by mutual consent.
 Vale could have won promotion the following day, and seemed to have done so after Liam Chilvers made amends for a horrific first half own goal by heading Vale into the lead on 89 minutes; however, an injury-time equaliser left the Vale still just short of their final target.
-Automatic promotion was effectively secured with a 2–2 draw against Northampton Town on 20 April, the two unlikely goalscorers were Chilvers and former "Valiant" turned "Cobbler" Lee Collins.
+Automatic promotion was effectively secured with a 2–2 draw against Northampton Town on 20 April; the two unlikely goal scorers were Chilvers and former "Valiant" turned "Cobbler" Lee Collins.
 Promotion was confirmed with a 1–1 draw with Wycombe at Adams Park on the last day of the season, in what was former favourite Gareth Ainsworth's last game as a player.

 At the end of the season all out-of-contract players were rewarded with a contract offer, except for Darren Purse, Calvin Andrew, Clayton McDonald, and Kingsley James.
 Ashley Vincent rejected his contract, choosing instead to leave the club.
 Despite still being under contract, John McCombe chose to leave the club by mutual consent.
 Sam Morsy was the third to leave the club, after he rejected the two-year contract on offer in order to sign with Chesterfield.